babarot/afx/docs/configuration/package/github.md

 # GitHub

-This `github` allows you to get GitHub repositories and releases.
+GitHub type allows you to get GitHub repository or GitHub Release.
 To get releases, you need to specify `release` field.

+In GitHub type, there are mainly two type of package style.
+One is a "repository" and the other is "release".
+In afx configuration, a `release` field is optional so basically all of GitHub packages are regard as "repository".
+It's a same reason why actual GitHub Release pages exists on its GitHub Repository.
+But if `release` field is specified, in afx, it's regard as also "release".

+It may be good to think about whether to configure `release` field depending on where you install it from.

 === "Repository"
     ```yaml